LeoCommon/client/README.md

 Clone the project and execute: `make` to build all targets.
 The test version of the `modem_manager` can be invoked by using `make run`.

 ## Dependencies
-APOGEE uses third-party libraries that are automatically managed.
+This client uses third-party libraries that are automatically managed.
 They reside in the `go.mod` file and their sources are stored within the `vendor` directory.

-## Contact
-In case of issues or questions contact [Martin Böh](mailto:contact@martb.dev)